 This approach has been taken with respect to Computational Complexity: simpler and more limited models of computation have been studied.
 Perhaps the simplest model of computation is the decision tree.
 The goal here is to compute a Boolean function $f : \{0, 1\}^n \to \{0, 1\}$ using queries to the input.
-In the most simple form the queries are of the form $x_i$ and the answer is the value of $x_i$ .
+In the most simple form a query asks for the value of the bit x_i and the answer is this value.
 (The queries may be more complicated.
-In this survey we will only deal with this simple form of queries.)
+In this survey we will only deal with this simple type of query.)
 The algorithm is adaptive, that is the kth query may depend on the answers of the k-1 previous queries.
 The algorithm can therefore be described by a binary tree, whence its name 'decision tree'.

-For a boolean function f we define its deterministic decision tree complexity, D(f), as the minimum number of queries that an optimal deterministic algorithm for f needs to make on any input.
+For a Boolean function f we define its deterministic decision tree complexity, D(f), as the minimum number of queries that an optimal deterministic algorithm for f needs to make on any input.
 This measure corresponds to the depth of the tree that an optimal algorithm induces.
 Once the computational power of decision trees is better understood, one can extend this notion to more powerful models of query algorithms.
 This results in randomized and even quantum decision trees.